Awaissm111/Awaissm111/README.md

 ## 🏆 Achievements & Certifications
 - **Hackathon Winner**: Recognized by the Punjab Information Technology Board.
 - Certifications:
-   - ISTQB 4.0 Foundation Cert Prep
+   - ISTQB 4.0 Certified Tester Foundation Level (CTFL) v4.0
    - Prompt Engineering: How to Talk to the AIs
    - Manual SQA Training (Web & Mobile) by SQA Training.
    - TOT SQA by Techlift.